Joseph Robson family of early Victoria

 R. H. Bland and the Port Phillip and Colonial Gold Mining Company

 thesis M.A.
-La Trobe 2002 download thus at
+La Trobe 2002 download at lib.latrobe

 Machinery for quartz mining by the company arrived in Melbourne June 1856, selected on the best advice by the London directors.
 Around October, Joseph Robson supervised installation at Dead Horse Gully, Ballarat.
 A second plant was erected shortly afterwards at Black Hill, Ballarat.